wavemotion-dave/Excalibur/README.md

 always better.
 To that end, the 3.XX series has a stronger focus on core function, not added formulas.
 I've also decided not to follow the growing trend of putting functions behind sub-menus or shifted versions of primary keys.
 With Excalibur, each key has a dedicated purpose - with the exception of the INV key to run conversions in both directions and the HYP key for the Hyperbolic trig functions.
-This is my daily-driver computational device when I'm sitting at the computer - and I don't want clutter to get in the way of crunching numbers.
+This is my daily-driver computational device when I'm sitting at the computer - and I don't want too much friction between me and the number crunching.

 One thing that hasn't changed with 3.XX is that it's bullet simple to install and run.
 It's a single executable that will run equally well under any 32-bit version of Windows (I've tested it on Windows 98 up through Windows 11) as well as perfectly fine in Linux wine